 Watch Live Sports Online

-There are several different programs available to you that will allow you to watch sports like football, soccer, basketball, baseball, hockey and tennis.
-You will need to install the relevant software client (program) on your computer before any streams will work.
+There are several programs available that will allow you to watch sports like American football, soccer, basketball, baseball, hockey and tennis.

-Sopcast is the program I tend to use most.
-There are always lots of “test channels” that appear just before a game and you can usually find the channel you are looking for.
-If not, its a case of working through the other programs until you find the stream you are looking for.
+Sopcast is the program I use most (download it here).
+There are always lots of “test channels” that appear just before a game starts, and you can usually find the channel you are looking for.

 I have listed all the main programs below.
-Click on one and you will see I have explained the pro and cons of each program and what channels to expect to see.
+Click on one and you will see I have explained the pro and cons of each program and what channels you’ll expect to see.

-Most of these programs use a technology called p2p to transmit content.
+Most of these programs use a technology called p2p to stream content.
 If your computer asks you to allow the programs to open ports in your firewall, always say yes.
-If you don’t, you will experience choppy playback – if at all.
+If you don’t, you can experience choppy playback.